SHREVEPORT-BOSSIER CITY DRUG CRIME LAWYER

-Luckily, the criminal defense attorneys at the Law Offices of Michael J. Vergis handles all Federal, State, and City drug charges and narcotic cases.
-Whether you were charged with manufacturing, distribution, possession, possession with intent, or obtaining by fraud, the Law Offices of Michael J. Vergis can represent you in your criminal case and fight for the most favorable outcome for your case.
+Luckily, the criminal defense attorneys at the Law Offices of Michael J. Vergis have handled all kinds of Federal, State, and City drug charges and narcotic cases.
+Whether you were charged with manufacturing, distribution, possession, possession with intent, or obtaining by fraud, Attorney Michael J. Vergis can represent you in your criminal case and fight for the most favorable outcome for your case.
 For unparalleled criminal defense representation in the Shreveport-Bossier City area, give our law office a call at (318) 698-3724 or reach out to us online today.

 Drug Charges in Louisiana

 The state of Louisiana possesses some of the toughest drug possession laws in the United States.
-However, drug crimes are one of the most – if not the single most – common crimes for which people are convicted in prisons and jails in Louisiana.
-1 out of every 10 arrests made is a due to a drug or drug related crime.
+In fact, drug crimes are one of the most – if not the single most – common crimes for which people are convicted in prisons and jails in Louisiana.
+1 out of every 10 arrests made is a due to a drug or drug-related crime.
 That’s well over a million drug arrests in Louisiana per year.

 What is a Controlled Dangerous Substance?